-On 20 March 2017, the ECB published its final guidance to banks on non-performing loans, as supplemented by the publication of an addendum to such guidance in March 2018 (the "March 2018 Addendum").
+On 20 March 2017, the ECB published its final guidance to banks on non-performing loans, as supplemented by the March 2018 Addendum.
 The guidance addresses NPEs, as well as foreclosed assets, and also touches on performing exposures with an elevated risk of becoming NPEs, such as "watch-list" exposures and performing forborne exposures.
 The guidance recommends the implementation of strategies for NPE reduction and provides a set of guidelines, recommendations and best practices regarding governance, operational, reporting and technical aspects of the NPE management process.
 The Bank's policies and procedures have been modified or enhanced in order to address any possible gaps identified and to satisfy the requirements of the guidance.